Renger van der Zande: Career

 Van der Zande expanded his racing career to America for the 2014 TUDOR United Sportscar Championship race season, joining Starworks Motorsports with Mirco Schultis.
 The duo earned wins at Mazda Raceway Laguna Seca, Road America, and Petit Le Mans, and earned an additional four podiums.
 In Europe, he finished first at the 12 Hours of Zandvoort with Car Collection in the Mercedes-Benz SLS, and also competed GT Masters Nürburgring for HTP Motorsport, and the Macau GT Cup with AMG Driving Academy.

 For 2015, Van der Zande returned to American sports car racing with Starworks Motorsports and co-driver Mirco Scultis in the IMSA PC class.
 The duo finished 5th in the TUDOR United Sportscar Championship PC class after winning at Detroit and Watkins Glen.
 He also joined EFFORT Racing for the Pirelli World Challenge Grand Prix of Sonoma, filling in for full-time driver Ryan Dalziel.
 Van der Zande earned the Race 1 pole position and earned the win in Race 2.
 Near the end of the season, Van der Zande participated in the 24H Barcelona Trofeu Fermi Vélez, earning the pole position in the #5 Car Collection Motorsport Mercedes-Benz SLS AMG.

 In 2016, Van der Zande joined forces with Starworks Motorsport for a third year, racing with co-driver Alex Popow.
 After winning Detroit, Watkins Glen, Lime Rock Park and Austin, the pair earned the IMSA WeatherTech SportsCar Championship PC class championship in the final race of the season at Petit Le Mans.
 He also competed in the Blancpain GT Series, finishing second at Spa-Franchorchamps, and also second at the Nürburgring 24 Hour.

 In November 2016, it was announced Van der Zande would advance to the IMSA WeatherTech SportsCar Championship Prototype class for 2017 with Visit Florida Racing, and with Marc Goossens as his co-driver.

-For the 2019 edition of the 24 hours of Daytona, Van der Zande teamed up with Jordan Taylor, Fernando Alonso and Kamui Kobayashi.
+For the 2019 edition of the 24 Hours of Daytona, Van der Zande teamed up with Jordan Taylor, Fernando Alonso and Kamui Kobayashi.

 In 2020, Van der Zande stayed with Wayne Taylor Racing for a third full season in the team's No. 10 car.
 He won Petit Le Mans with the team after two leaders took each other out in the closing minutes of the race.
 After being told by the team in August he would be retained for a fourth season, Van der Zande was informed by the team of his release on October 21.

-In 2021, Van der Zande will race in the Chip Ganassi Racing Cadillac DPi-V.R alongside Kevin Magnussen, as well as in the Oreca 07 of Inter Europol Competition in the World Endurance Championship alongside Alex Brundle and Jakub Śmiechowski.
+In 2021, Van der Zande raced in the Chip Ganassi Racing Cadillac DPi-V.R alongside Kevin Magnussen, finishing 4th in the standings.
+He paired this with a campaign in the 2021 World Endurance Championship LMP2 Class with Inter Europol Competition alongside Alex Brundle and Jakub Śmiechowski.
+With a best finish of 3rd in class at the 2021 24 Hours of Le Mans, he finished 7th in the standings.